-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors; - regular reviews by the business committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Directors; - regular reviews by the business committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - identification and management of risks.

-The Governing Body has considered the need for a specific internal audit function and have appointed Alan Patient & Co Limited.
+The Trust has considered the need for a specific internal scrutiny function and have appointed Alan Patient & Co Limited to support its review of financial control across two schools that has not been previously visited.
 Their role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.